Stanvk/Active-Fluids-in-LBM/README.md

-# A Python Lattice Boltzmann Method implementation to simulate Toner-Tu equations
+# A LBM implementation to simulate Toner-Tu equations
 To recover the behavior of active particles as demonstrated by [1] in the hydrodynamic limit one might implement the so-called Toner-Tu equations in a Lattice Boltzmann Method [2].
 This repository contains a D2Q9 Python implementation of the modified LBM which embeds the Contact Inhibition of Locomotion (CIL) model as proposed by [2].